-The lectures examine aspects of overt social behaviour, such as two-person encounters, behaviour in small and large groups, and intergroup relations.
-Research in social cognition, which studies people's perceptions and interpretations of the social world, will also be presented.
-Lecture topics include: attribution theory, decision making and social dilemmas, social aspects of emotion, the development and measurement of attitudes, aggression and pro-social behaviour and prejudice.
+The lectures examine aspects of overt social behaviour, such as two‐person encounters, behaviour in small and large groups and inter‐group relations.
+Research in social cognition, which studies people’s perceptions and interpretations of the social world, will also be presented.
+Lecture topics include: attribution theory, decision‐making, and social dilemmas; social aspects of emotion; the development and measurement of attitudes; aggression; pro‐social behaviour; and prejudice.
 Practicals provide experience in social psychological research, placing an emphasis on the areas covered in lectures, and the applied nature of social psychology is emphasised throughout the unit.

 |Unit name||Social Psychology|